polterguy/polterguy.github.io/tutorials/super-dry/index.md

 This of course makes it easy for you to _"outsource"_ commonalities in your folders to a single file, having everything occurring in one single file, to avoid repeating yourself.
-Notice, interceptors are _recursively_ applied, implying if you have multiple _"interceptor.hl"_ files upwards in your hierarchy, then _all_ interceptors will be applied, creating a combined result, before your lambda object is executed.
-Exception handlers though are _not_ recursively applied, and only the _first_ exception handler upwards in your folder structure will be applied.
+Notice, interceptors are _recursively_ applied, implying if you have multiple interceptors upwards in your folder hierarchy, then _all_ interceptors will be applied, creating a combined result, before your lambda object is executed.
+Exception handlers though are _not_ recursively applied, and only the _first_ exception handler upwards in your folder structure will be used.
 Interceptors are hence said to be _extendable_ , while exception handlers are said to be _overriding_.

 To understand the exception handler parts of our code, try to add the following Hyperlambda into